mcvicar/lightberg/README.md

 * Get an overall report HTML page linking to each report
 * Profit!?

-I say should be as the terraform plan is very much a work in progress, but the individual lambda functions work, but do require you to manually set up the SNS topic and step functions.
+I say should be as the terraform plan is very much a work in progress, but the individual lambda functions work, the SNS topic and step functions should also be generated.

 ## Architecture
 The architecture is pretty straight forward.